sailpoint-oss/sailpoint-cli/cmd/connector/README.md

 sail conn init [connectorProjectName]
 ```

 This command will create a folder in your current working directory with the same name as `connectorProjectName`.
 All of the necessary files needed to create a connector will be included in this folder.
-See [creating a new project](https://developer.sailpoint.com/idn/docs/saas-connectivity/prerequisites#create-new-project) for more information.
+See [creating a new project](https://developer.sailpoint.com/docs/connectivity/saas-connectivity/prerequisites#create-new-project) for more information.

 ## Create connector

-To create a connector entry in your IdentityNow tenant, run the following command.
+To create a connector entry in your Identity Security Cloud tenant, run the following command.

 ```shell
 sail conn create [connectorAlias]
 ```

 This will register your connector and give it a unique ID.
-See [creating a connector in your org](https://developer.sailpoint.com/idn/docs/saas-connectivity/test-build-deploy#create-and-upload-connector-bundle) for more information.
+See [creating a connector in your org](https://developer.sailpoint.com/docs/connectivity/saas-connectivity/test-build-deploy#create-and-upload-connector-bundle) for more information.

 ## Upload connector

-To upload a connector to your IdentityNow tenant, package the connector into a zip file by running `npm run pack-zip` in the project directory and then run the following command.
+To upload a connector to your Identity Security Cloud tenant, package the connector into a zip file by running `npm run pack-zip` in the project directory and then run the following command.

 ```shell
 sail conn upload -c [connectorID | connectorAlias] -f connector.zip
 ```

 The project files must be packaged before uploading.
-Please see [creating a connector](https://developer.sailpoint.com/idn/docs/saas-connectivity/test-build-deploy#create-and-upload-connector-bundle) for information on how to package and upload a connector.
+Please see [creating a connector](https://developer.sailpoint.com/docs/connectivity/saas-connectivity/test-build-deploy#create-and-upload-connector-bundle) for information on how to package and upload a connector.

 ## Invoke command